lmdah61/BTC-Forecast-Aesthetics-Analyzer/README.md

 # BTC-Forecast-Aesthetics-Analyzer

-This project aims to predict Bitcoin prices using three different machine learning models: Prophet, ARIMA, and LSTM and evaluate the aesthetics of the generated prediction charts using NiMA pretrained model.
+This project aims to predict Bitcoin prices using three different machine learning models: Prophet, ARIMA, and LSTM and evaluate the aesthetics of the generated prediction charts using NIMA pretrained model.

 Usage: